-I’m an actor, singer, dancer, and visual artist based in Manhattan, New York.
+I’m an actor, singer, dancer, and fine artist based in Brooklyn, New York.
 I was born and raised in Littleton, Massachusetts.
 Throughout my life, the arts have been a great source of comfort and joy to me; I started drawing as soon as I could pick up a pencil, and singing as soon as I could talk.
-Musical Theater was a refuge to me as I discovered my queerness and transitioned at age 14.
-The stage gave me a lens through which I could present myself as a man long before I ever could in the real world.
+Musical Theater was a refuge to me as I uncovered and investigated my queerness, and it allowed me to see myself how I wanted to see myself when I transitioned at age 14.
+The stage gave me a lens through which I could present myself as a man long before I ever had the opportunity to in the real world.
 As I have navigated the theatre industry as a trans man, it has become increasingly important to me to be loud and proud about my identity.

 I love collaborative theatrical environments: My favorite people to work with are people who want to work together to build a meaningful piece of art, and I find so much joy in an artistic breakthrough.
 I strive to provide representation to the trans community simply by being a part of the industry.